-That being said, there are exceptions: Maya Feller, MS, RD, CDN, a registered dietician and nutritionist based in Brooklyn, tells Bustle, "As a rule of thumb, anyone with a compromised immune system should not eat food after the best by dates especially if it is visibly spoiled or foul-smelling."
+Maya Feller, MS, RD, CDN, a registered dietician and nutritionist based in Brooklyn, tells Bustle, suggests caution.
+"As a rule of thumb, anyone with a compromised immune system should not eat food after the best by dates, especially if it is visibly spoiled or foul-smelling."
 Additionally, she advises against ever eating meat, poultry, or seafood past its expiration date.

 When it comes to eating other foods that are expired according to their labels, though, the most important thing to do is use your common sense.
-If an item smells terrible or has deep cuts and holes, Feller suggests composting it instead of taking a chance on eating it.
+If an item smells terrible or is visibly off, Feller suggests composting it instead of taking a chance on eating it.
 The same goes for if the item's texture, consistency, or color has changed.
 Basically, never consume something you're unsure of.
 Still, there are plenty of foods that are safe long after their sell-by dates, as long as they don't display any of those signs.

-Maybe you aren't the type to eat around the mold, but here are 10 things you can safely eat past their expiration dates, assuming they look and smell normal:
+So what does that mean for “can I eat this expired cheese?” conundrum?
+Sims tells Bustle that it depends on the specific food, and that you should always check the examine food for potential spoilage before you chow down anyway — “regardless of the dates stamped on the packaging.”
+Maybe you aren't the type to eat around the mold, but here are 10 things you can safely eat past their expiration dates, assuming they look and smell basically fine.

 If you think about how cheese is made and aged, you might be more apt to believe it's the kind of food that doesn't always go bad after its expiration date.
 Even if there is a little mold growing, consuming "expired" cheese can be safe — as long as you cut off the mold and it still smells alright.
-For example, New York cheesemonger Rachel Freier told Thrillist that semi-hard and semi-soft cheeses can stay good two to four weeks past the expiration date.
-However, she suggests being a little more careful with soft cheeses that hold greater amounts of moisture.
+If you’ve got semi-hard or semi-soft cheeses, you’re probably good to have them two to four weeks past the expiration date (again, as long as they smell regular for what kind of cheese they are).

 You know that white film that forms on old chocolate?
 It's not mold.
 It's what's called "chocolate bloom" — either of the fat or sugar variety — and it can be safe to eat.
 If chocolate is stored in a cool place (70 degrees or below), it will outlast its sell-by date.
 But as with chips, what are the chances you'll have chocolate for more than, like, five minutes?

-I used to loathe spending so much money on condiments like ketchup, mayo, and jam, because I could never seem to use it all before it expired.
-That changed when I found out that many condiments, including salad dressing, are consumable after their sell-by dates.
+People hate spending money on condiments like ketchup, mayo, and jam, because it seems like you can never use it all before it expires.
+But in reality, many condiments, including salad dressing, are consumable after their sell-by dates — again, assuming it looks and smells like it’s supposed to.
 "If you are healthy and don't have a sensitive stomach, you may be able to tolerate ketchup beyond the best by date," Feller says.

-Maya Feller, MS, RD, CDN, registered dietician and nutritionist based in Brooklyn
+Maya Feller, M.S., R.D., C.D.N., Brooklyn-based registered dietician and nutritionist

 This article was originally published on